Population Characteristics

 Population of North Dumfries by Ethnicity and Origin

 The population of North Dumfries is quite diverse, which contributes to the town's vibrant cultural landscape.
 North Dumfries is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are English, which accounts for 26.37% of the total population, followed by Scottish (25.09%), German (20.93%), Irish (19.98%), and Canadian (18.13%).
+The top 5 ethnicities and origins in North Dumfries are English, which accounts for 26.37% of the total population, followed by Scottish (25.09%), German (20.93%), Irish (19.98%), and Canadian (18.13%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |